anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 1. action input resources have valid resource logic proofs associated with them: `Verify(RLVerifyingKey, RLInstance, RLproof) = True`
 2. action output resources have valid resource logic proofs associated with them: `Verify(RLVerifyingKey, RLInstance, RLproof) = True`
-3. all compliance proofs are valid: `Verify(ComplianceVerifyingKey, ComplianceInstance, complianceProof) = True`
+3. all compliance proofs are valid: `Verify(complianceVerifyingKey, complianceInstance, complianceProof) = True`
 4. transaction's $rts$ field contains correct `CMtree` roots (that were actual `CMtree` roots at some epochs) used to [prove the existence of consumed resources](./action.md#input-existence-check) in the compliance proofs.

 ## Action delta (computable component)